 Keynote talk by Heather Ashley Hayes for the women of Delta Gamma sorority and associated Whitman faculty and staff.
 Not a public event.

-Heather Ashley Hayes is a scholar and global citizen critic researching, writing, organizing, and teaching.
+Heather Ashley Hayes is a scholar, author, speaker, and global citizen critic researching, writing, organizing, and teaching.
 Influenced by training in both rhetorical criticism and anthropological field work methods, her work focuses on the social implications of racialized violence and discourses of terrorism, both domestically and as part of the global, decades long US-led war on terror.